Can Multi Jet Fusion 3D Printing Be Qualified for Production?

 Verifying the Process

-The next step is to verify that the process tolerance is acceptable for the required part tolerance.
 While the calibration part tolerances may be acceptable, when it comes to the actual part tolerances, other factors may affect final tolerances such as:

 • Changes in geometry (like thicker sections).